emqx/cloud-docs/en_US/deployments/privatelink-aws.md

    You can refer to [AWS Help](https://docs.aws.amazon.com/vpc/latest/privatelink/create-endpoint-service.html#create-endpoint-service-nlb) to complete the above configuration.

-## Enable EMQX Cloud PrivateLink
+## Enable EMQX Platform PrivateLink

-1. After getting the AWS ARN where the deployment is located in EMQX Cloud console, add it to the allowed principals entry of your AWS Platform-Endpoint Service.
+1. After getting the AWS ARN where the deployment is located in EMQX Platform console, add it to the allowed principals entry of your AWS Platform-Endpoint Service.

    ![lb](./_assets/endpoint_service_grant.png)

    Once added, click `Allow principals and go to the next step`.

-2. Locate the Endpoint service on your AWS platform, copy the service name, fill it to the EMQX Cloud Endpoint service name, and click `Create PrivateLink`.
+2. Locate the Endpoint service on your AWS platform, copy the service name, fill it to the EMQX Platform Endpoint service name, and click `Create PrivateLink`.

    ![lb](./_assets/p6.png)